This will guide you to some key web sites, mainly of other organisations working on aspects of tomb carvings and the art of commemoration.

 is a charitable trust founded in 1997 for protection and preservation of mausolea and monuments in the United Kingdom.
 The Trust has recently launched an on-line gazetteer of mausolea, edited and partly compiled by founder-member of the Trust, Teresa Sladen.

-Medieval Memoria Research in the Low Countries (MeMO)
+Medieval Memoria Online (MeMO)

 The MeMO (Medieval Memoria Online) project at Utrecht University is a collaboration with Groningen University and the Free University Amsterdam.
 The database was officially launched on Thursday 31 January 2013.
 It contains a wealth of material on medieval (or pre-Reformation) memorial culture within the present-day Netherlands.
 The database incorporates both memorial texts and objects up to c.1580, including tomb monuments and slabs.
 There is an extensive introduction that explains the aims and objectives of the project and instructions on how to browse or search in the database.
 All entries are in English and contain descriptions, measurements, locations, inscriptions (with translations), biographical information on the persons commemorated, literature, and photos where available.
 It thus offers scholars internationally a wonderful new research tool that is freely available to all.